JustLeader69420/KnockioFFAdocs/docs/source/installation.rst

     :alt: Reboot or start the server.

 4. Configure the plugin
   1. Open the /plugins/KnockioFFA/ folder and go through the files.
-Documentation on the files can be found at the :doc:`configuration` page.
+Documentation on the files can be found at the :doc:`files` page.
   2. Restart the server, you can also run "knc reload" in the console or "/knc reload" in the chat when logged in as an opped player for minor changes.
 The output should be something like this:

     .. image:: assets/reloadingThePlugin.png